Regularized Sample Average Approximation for High-Dimensional Stochastic Optimization Under Low-Rankness: Sample complexity of the regularized SAA under low-rankness

-\begin{remark} We would like to make a few remarks on the above result: \begin{enumerate} \item Part (i) of the above theorem ensures that all S$^3$ONC solution yields a bounded suboptimality in minimizing the true problem \eqref{original problem}.
-Such suboptimality gap is a function of the solution quality in solving the RSAA formulation. \item Part (ii) considers the particular sublevel set that has a better objective value (in terms of RSAA formulation) than $\mathbf X^{\ell_1}$.
-In such a case, the suboptimality in minimizing the true problem \eqref{original problem} explicitly vanishes as sample size $n$ increases. \item In Part (ii), $\mathbf X^{\ell_1}$ is an initial solution often tractably computable if $f(\,\cdot\,,z)$ is convex for almost every $z\in\mathcal W$.
-In such a case, \eqref{nuclear problem} is a convex problem w.p.1.
-However, our theorem is not contingent on the convexity of $f(\,\cdot\,,z)$. \end{enumerate} \end{remark}
+\begin{remark} We would like to make a few remarks on the above result: \begin{enumerate}[leftmargin=12pt,labelsep=5pt] \item Corollary \ref{first corollary} above establishes our claimed result of almost linear complexity at an S$^3$ONC solution generated with a proper initialization.

+\item The same corollary considers the particular sublevel set that has a better objective value (in terms of RSAA formulation) than $ {\mathbf X}^{\ell_1}_{\lambda}$.
+In such a case, the suboptimality in minimizing the true problem \eqref{original problem} explicitly vanishes as sample size $n$ increases. \item $ {\mathbf X}^{\ell_1}_{\lambda}$ is an initial solution often tractably computable under the common assumption that $f(\,\cdot\,,z)$ is convex for almost every $z\in\mathcal W$.
+However, our results in Theorem \ref{first theorem} is not contingent on the convexity of $f(\,\cdot\,,z)$, although generating $ {\mathbf X}^{\ell_1}_{\lambda}$ may be intractable when convexity of $f(\,\cdot\,,z)$ is not in presence.